argmin-rs/argmin/media/book/src/defining_optimization_problem.md

 > **NOTE**
 >
 > So far only Particle Swarm Optimization allows parallel evaluations of parameter vectors.
-> Therefore no increse in performance should be expected for other solvers.
+> Therefore no increase in performance should be expected for other solvers.

 All of the above mentioned traits come with additional methods which enable processing several parameter vectors at once.
 These methods require the `rayon` feature to be enabled.
 Without this feature, the methods resort to sequental processing of all inputs.